MovieLabs/mddf/README.md

   chmod -R a+x ./ManifestValidator.app
 ```

 The application may now be launched via the Finder.
-An error message that “the application can’t be opened”
+An error message that the application cant be opened
 indicates Step #2 was not performed correctly.

 #### <a name="h_Install_MS">Windows:</a>